MDBAuth/HydroBOT_website/developer.md

 Then close and restart bash, and run `pyenv install 3.11.0` or whatever version we're using.
 I needed to `sudo apt-get install libffi-dev` to get it to compile some C bits on Azure.
 Poetry doesn't actually recognize the defaults, but this still works to install versions.
 We just end up needing to use `poetry env use VERSION`- see below.

 At present, we do most of the work in R, but {HydroBOT} wraps some python, and we also use some (predominantly from [py-ewr](https://pypi.org/project/py-ewr/) and [mdba gauge-getter](https://pypi.org/project/mdba-gauge-getter/)).
 To manage this, we need to create a python environment.
-I have already run `poetry new WERP_toolkit_demo` to create the project.
+I have already run `poetry new HydroBOT_website` to create the project.

 To install poetry, follow the [docs](https://python-poetry.org/docs/), with some more step-by-step and issue-solving [in my notes](https://galenholt.github.io/RpyEnvs/python_setup.html)